Howdy! My name is John Salt - the funny face behind this website.

 You certainly don't need to be a wire obsessed hooligan, or have a mechanical engineering degree to be successful in the hobby in other words; just a healthy dose of curiosity and willingness to learn will go a very long way :-)

 At any rate, I can’t thank my dad enough for the help, support, and wisdom in those early years when I thought I knew everything, but now realize I knew nothing.
+Dunning Kruger effect in full force I'm ashamed to admit.
+Thank goodness I outgrew that ignorant, childish mindset.

 If there is one thing this hobby teaches us, it's humility!

-An RC helicopter at the flying field!
+An RC helicopter at the flying field - I was hooked!

-I saw an RC
+I saw my first RC

-eyes.
-I was in a state of
+eyes and was in a state of

 RC helicopter, and 30 years later... guess what?
 I'm still in awe of

 I still dabble in RC planes & cars but they just don't come close to the passion I have for RC helicopters.
-The challenge of building and flying a heli, learning about how & why they can even fly at all, the maintenance, and the many forms of flying styles, simply makes this hobby the most rewarding and fun I find.
+The challenge of building and flying a heli, learning about how & why they can even fly at all, the physics, the maintenance, and the many forms of flying styles, simply makes this hobby the most rewarding and fun I find.
 Crazy maybe, engaging - no question.

 I suppose the other thing I really like with RC helicopters is we can fly them outside year round.